Navigating Privacy and Compliance in Tracking and Measurement

 Using Infrastructure Like Server-Side Tracking For Control

-Server-side GTM gives you greater control over what data is collected and shared with external platforms.
+Google Tag Manager Server-side gives you greater control over what data is collected and shared with external platforms.
 By filtering, transforming, or anonymizing data before it leaves your organization, you can reduce privacy risks and ensure compliance.

-Read more about Server-side GTM and how it can strengthen your privacy efforts.
+Read more about Google Tag Manager Server-side and how it can strengthen your privacy efforts.

 Connect To Business Value